ylee9107/ML_app_Forecast_IPOmarket/README.md

 The data is recent and sourced from https://www.iposcoop.com/scoop-track-record-from-2000-to-present/.
 It is downloaded and saved into a folder.
 Note that it is not possible to read the data with 'Pandas' package, so the 'xlrd' package is used instead.

-## 1 The IPO Makert:

-Before getting starting or diving right into coding, it is important to learn or establish some ideas/knwoledge about the tpoic of interest, where in this case, it is the IPO market.